un1c0rnr1d3r/sensor-file-parser/README.md

 Including the sensor type as well as the name in the output would prevent potential confusion if two different types of sensors happen to share the same name.

 Storing the sensor data in a relational, key-value, or document database could make it easier to manage incoming data from a large number of sensors and enable multiple clients to evaluate the sensor data separately before aggregating the results.

+Using a library such as [mathjs](https://www.npmjs.com/package/mathjs) could enable more precise interpretation of sensor readings and mitigate the floating point issues mentioned in the Limitations section.

 ## Commands